 The President and the Senate, which confirms judicial nominees, should ensure that only fair-minded individuals, committed to impartial judgments and policies based upon fact rather than ideology, serve our nation in these key posts.
 Only nominees with exceptional intellectual ability, distinguished experience in law, and a temperament that would enable them to make decisions fairly and with an open mind should be confirmed for lifetime appointments to the bench.
-These attributes are vital to ensuring that LGBT legal protections survive challenges by right-wing litigation groups, protecting against judicially imposed limits on future civil rights laws, and guaranteeing that courts recognize LGBT people’s fundamental rights and basic equality.
+These attributes are vital to ensuring that LGBTQ legal protections survive challenges by right-wing litigation groups, protecting against judicially imposed limits on future civil rights laws, and guaranteeing that courts recognize LGBTQ people’s fundamental rights and basic equality.

 HRC believes that an assessment of temperament worthy of lifetime appointments should include the following:

 - Demonstrated commitment to full equality under law for lesbian, gay, bisexual, transgender and queer Americans; individuals living with HIV and AIDS; women; people with disabilities; and racial, ethnic and religious minorities;